 Enjoy a good quality of life for less money

 One of the best things about being a digital nomad is that you don’t need to generate a lot of money to get started.
 If you choose to spend your time in South East Asia, or most of the destinations in the workation guide, you’ll be able to enjoy a great quality of life for around $1000 a month.
-You’ll have to work a lot harder and make a load more money to achieve the same quality of life in most western countries.
+You’ll have to work a lot harder and make a load more money to achieve the same quality of life in most Western countries.

-Important step toward becoming location independent
+An important step toward becoming location independent

-If I had tried to build a location independent business back home in Germany instead of South Africa the salaries would have been way too tempting and I would probably have a 9-5 job in the tourism industry right now.
+If I had tried to build a location-independent business back home in Germany instead of South Africa the salaries would have been way too tempting and I would probably have a 9-5 job in the tourism industry right now.
 In Cape Town, where I lived at that time, I needed less money to enjoy a good quality of life.
-That’s why it can give you extra motivation to build a location independent business abroad where you can enjoy a better quality of life on a lower salary than in your home country.
+That’s why it can give you extra motivation to build a location-independent business abroad where you can enjoy a better quality of life on a lower salary than in your home country.